 Spend some time looking at the options available and the varying rates, as well as any associated fees, so you can be sure you’re getting the best deal.

 HSBC Travel Money has the same exchange rates online and in branches.
 There are no delivery fees for home or branch orders and the minimum order value is £100.

-While you might think it’s more convenient to buy currency at the airport, it can often be very expensive.
+It might seem more convenient to buy currency at the airport, but it can often be very expensive.

-Airport currency exchange counters typically have no incentive to offer competitive exchange rates because travellers who are about to jet off have limited options.
-Higher operating costs can also be passed on to travellers.
+Airport currency exchange counters typically have no incentive to offer competitive rates.
+That's because travellers who are about to jet off have limited options.
+They might also pass higher operating costs on to travellers.

 If you use a debit card to exchange your money in the UK, it’s likely that your bank will treat it like any other cash withdrawal, or purchase, so you won’t pay any fees.

-If you buy currency using a credit card, however, you may have to pay a cash advance fee of around 3%.
+If you buy currency using a credit card, you may have to pay a cash advance fee of around 3%.
 You’ll probably also be charged interest on your payment straight away.
 That’s because foreign currency transactions are handled in a similar way to withdrawing cash on your credit card.

-You can withdraw extra cash from an ATM with your debit card.
+You can withdraw extra cash from a cash machine with your debit card.
 You can also use your cards to pay for goods and services at shops, restaurants and anywhere else that accepts Visa or Mastercard (depending on your card type).

-Fees and charges may apply when you use cards abroad.
+Fees and charges may apply when you use cards outside the UK.